AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-01.md

     -   navbar with:
         -   link to itself
         -   logout
-    -   table for listing the results
+    -   table for listing data
 -   form page
     -   navbar: same as listing page
     -   form